-G. Return of Title IV Funds Policy

-Mineral Area College has a Return of Title IV Funds Policy for Financial Aid Students.
+G. Return of Title IV Funds Policy Mineral Area College has a Return of Title IV Funds Policy for Financial Aid Students.
 This policy addresses the required recalculation of Title IV Aid for students receiving Federal Student Aid; AND who officially or unofficially withdraw from classes.

-A copy of the policy (both summary and full policy) is available online at: www.mineralarea.edu/students/admissioninformation/financialassistance/r efundpol.
+A copy of the policy (both summary and full policy) is available online under Financial Aid Policies and Return of Title IV Funds Policy.